JasonMakechemu/The-Limitations-of-Radio-Continuum-as-a-Star-Formation-Tracer/README.md

 # RL-as-a-star-formation-tracer

-This repository contains the code I used to obtain results for my paper (in prep) titled 'Environmental Dependence of Radio Continuum as a Star Formation Tracer'.
+This repository contains the code I used to obtain results for my paper (in prep) titled 'The Limitations of Radio Continuum as a Star Formation Tracer'.

 We use machine learning techniques applied to observational data from VLA, COSMOS, and allWISE catalogues to invesitage the reliabity of 1.4GHz radio luminosity is as a tracer of star formation within galaxies in a multitude of environments; regardless of morphology, mass, luminosity, and other galaxy characteristics.